be-nny/dissertation-project/README.md

-# Music Analysis with Machine Learning
+# Music Genre Analysis with Machine Learning

 ## The `config.yml` File
 This file contains any configuration settings for preprocessing and clustering.